- Availability: Available now

 - Weather: Hot and very humid

-** This day on the inca jungle trek will be from moderate to challenging but beautiful and interesting at the same time due we hike inside the amazon forest outskirt and we delight a well earned soak in the most beautiful thermal baths in Cusco región
+** This day on the Inca Jungle Trek will be from moderate to challenging but beautiful and interesting at the same time.
+We hike inside the amazon forest outskirt and we get a well earned soak in the most beautiful thermal baths in Cusco region.

 - Hotel altitude: 2000 meters above sea level (chilly weather)